Optimal Auction Design with Contingent Payments and Costly Verification: Benchmarks

 Transfers are pinned down by the envelope theorem.
 In the main model with verification and penalties, this cash auction is always feasible, but it is generally suboptimal.

-\paragraph{Fully contingent payments} Suppose that the winner's income from the asset is publicly revealed and that the principal can charge the winner a payment that depends arbitrarily on this realized income.
+\paragraph{Fully contingent payments} Suppose that the winner's income from the asset is publicly revealed and that the principal can charge the winner a payment that depends arbitrarily on the realized income.
 In this case, the principal can fully extract the surplus using the following modified first-price auction.
 The allocation and upfront transfers are the same as in a standard first-price auction.
 After allocating the asset, the principal charges the winner a penalty equal to the difference between his realized income and his earlier bid.

-In this auction, no matter how the agents bid, the winner's total payment equals his realized income from the asset (and the losers pay nothing).
+In this auction, no matter how the agents bid, the winner's total payment equals his realized income from the asset, and the losers pay nothing.
 Each agent's expected utility is zero, and hence every strategy profile is a dominant-strategy equilibrium.
 In the truthful equilibrium, the asset is allocated to the agent with the highest type, so the principal extracts the full surplus $\E \Brac{ \max \{ 0, \th_1, \ldots, \th_N\}}$.
-In the main model, this full-extraction mechanism is feasible if auditing is free ($c_i = 0$ for all $i$) and all the $\phi_i$ equal $1$ (so \cref{L:punishment_constraint} reduces to standard double-monotonicity).\footnote{Similarly, \cite{cremer1987} observes that in the setting of \cite{hansen1985auctions}, full surplus extraction is possible if the limited liability constraint is dropped.}
+This full-extraction mechanism is feasible in the main model if auditing is costless ($c_i = 0$ for all $i$) and $\phi_i = 1$ for each $i$.\footnote{Similarly, \cite{cremer1987} observes that in the setting of \cite{hansen1985auctions}, full extraction is possible if the limited liability constraint is dropped.}

+If penalties can depend arbitrarily on realized income, then even if auditing is costly, the principal can approximate full extraction by adjusting the modified first-price auction as follows.
+For any $\e > 0$, the principal can audit the winner with probability $\e$ and then scale the penalty rule by $1/\e$.
+Expected payments are unchanged, and the auditing cost vanishes in the limit as $\e$ tends to $0$.
+In our model, \cref{L:punishment_constraint} rules out such mechanisms.